MooersLab/dsd4xtals/README.md

 These designs are orthogonal and can detect the main effects and quadratic effects.
 These designs cannot detect higher-order interactions.
 DSDs are part of experimental screening designs, including the widely known fractional factorial designs.
-Despite their name, these screening designs need to be bigger to adequately sample crystallization space.
+Despite their name, these screening designs must be bigger to sample crystallization space adequately.
 Instead, we foresee DSDs being used after crystal leads have been found using sparse matrix crystallization screens or prior knowledge of the crystallization of closely related proteins.
-The reduction in the number of factors to the vital few makes more efficient use of material and time during subsequent experiments, which optimize the levels of each vital factor to find the combination of factor levels that leads to the largest crystals.
+Reducing the number of factors to the vital few makes more efficient use of material and time during subsequent experiments.
+These follow-up experiments optimize the levels of each vital factor to find the combination of factor levels that leads to the largest crystals.

 ## Contents of design library